tylerjwoodfin/alarmui/README.md

 6. Edit /var/www/html/weatherAPI and enter your OpenWeatherMap API key.
 You can get one for free at https://openweathermap.org/api.

+## Rclone setup (for "Tasks" and "Bedtime")

+7. > rclone config
+    - "n" for new remote
+    - Enter the name of your choice (I use "dropbox", and the scripts in this repo reflect that.)
+        - If you choose something other than "dropbox", make sure to update tasks.php.
+    - 9 for Dropbox (Others should work, update tasks.php and refer to the rclone documentation for syntax.
+The rest of these steps could be different depending on your choice)
+    - Leave "client id" and "client secret" blank by pressing Enter
+    - Don't edit advanced config ("n")
+    - Use auto config ("y")
+    - Follow the prompts to log into your Dropbox account and finish the rclone setup

+8. Enable browser access:
+    > sudo nano /etc/apache2/envvars
+    - Replace "www-data" with "pi" (or your Pi's username) in APACHE_RUN_USER and APACHE_RUN_GROUP as follows:
+        > export APACHE_RUN_USER=pi

+        > export APACHE_RUN_GROUP=pi

+    * Note that doing this is a security risk.
+It means anything that has access to AlarmUI can theoretically have access to everything you as "Pi" do.
+Please only do this if you understand the risks, and please do not enable remote access to your AlarmUI setup over the internet.
+I listed these steps only because this is the best way I found to use Rclone.

+9. Edit secure/TasksFile to point to the path of your Dropbox tasks file (For example, mine is "Notes/Tasks.txt", without the quotes)

 # Running AlarmUI
 Navigate to your Pi's local IP address in Chromium, then enter full-screen.

+# Disclaimer

+Although this is a pretty straightforward setup and the risks are fairly minimal, I do not take responsibility for any data loss, damage to your device/network, or any other issues that arise from using this, whether or not you're following the steps properly.
+I've written this documentation with the assumption that you have a understanding of Linux and the Raspberry Pi, as well as the risks of installing new software.